BoraSoylu/fw-frontend/README.md

 Static HTML generation involves generating HTML files at build time, rather than at runtime.
 This can improve page load times and reduce server load.

+### Search Engine Optimization

+Search Engine Optimization (SEO) is the process of optimizing a website to rank higher in search engine results pages.
+This can help increase traffic to our website and improve its visibility.

 ### Debouncing

 Debouncing is a technique used to limit the rate at which a function is called.
 This can prevent performance issues and improve user experience.